minishift/minishift/docs/minishift_console.md

 ## minishift console

-Opens the OpenShift Web console to the root of your local cluster.
+Opens or displays the OpenShift Web Console URL.

 ### Synopsis

-Opens the OpenShift Web console to the root of your local cluster in the default browser.
+Opens the OpenShift Web Console URL in the default browser or displays it to the console.

 ```
 minishift console